 Windows 10 deployment schedules are different from traditional Windows deployment schedules.
 The traditional deployment plan imposed a training burden on users because the feature revisions were often significant.
 In the case of Windows 10, it just keeps on evolving, and users will get a chance to Evaluate, pilot, and deploy in a phase-wise approach.

 Windows Insider build should be part of the evaluation, Windows Current Branch (CB) build should be part of the pilot, and Windows Current Branch for Business (CBB) should be part of the production deployment.
-Windows as a Service provides more than 4 months for a pilot with CB release, 12+ months for deploy the CBB release, and 60 days of grace period for CBB release.
+Windows as a Service provides more than 4 months for a pilot with CB release, 12+ months for deploying the CBB release, and 60 days of grace period for CBB release.

 The main mantra of Windows as a service is a continuous evolution.
-So, what is the challenge for the constant development and deployment from an organization’s perspective?
+So, what is the challenge of the constant development and deployment from an organization’s perspective?
 It’s mainly the size of Windows 10 feature updates and quality updates.
 Did Microsoft develop an entirely proven echo system to deliver all these updates with the existing enterprise network?

 In my opinion, no, they are not.
 For example, as part of a feature update, an organization needs to deploy 3.6 GB of data to each machine every year.
 The same situation is there for cumulative quality updates.
 What is the solution to deliver this huge chunk of binaries to the end-user devices?